 After the pigs, I tried elephant banks, also thrown like bottles on the wheel, then tipped 90°, with the legs and ears and tusks added later.
 The first ones were not entirely functional; I'd neglected to include the cork hole, so you had to do the butter-knife-in-the-coin-slot thing.
 I had to sell them off as Savings and Loans: You could put your money in but you couldn't get it out again.
 Since then all of my banks have had no penalty withdrawal systems.

 In their heyday, I had some 25 or 30 different styles on banks on the shelf.
 Some are still boxed up in my shed, waiting for the person who can't live without a walrus or beaver bank.
-In the meantime, I've slimmed down the regular line-up to six or so.
+In the meantime, I've slimmed down the regular line-up to eight or so.
 It's kind of a mass extinction, though oddly enough, this time the dinosaurs survived.

 Our banks have wheel-thrown bodies, with handbuilt features added when they're partially dried ("leather-hard").
 All feature a coin slot on top and a no-penalty withdrawal system (okay, a cork or rubber stopper) for easy liquidity.